srchilde-coder/Telling-Stories-with-Data/critique-by-design.md

 <div class='tableauPlaceholder' id='viz1758060552891' style='position: relative'><noscript><a href='#'><img alt='How Does Pet Ownership differ around the World?Percentage of populations who own Dogs, Cats, Fish, and Birds ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Pe&#47;PetOwnership-Version1&#47;version1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='PetOwnership-Version1&#47;version1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Pe&#47;PetOwnership-Version1&#47;version1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>

-There were things that I ideally would fix, including changing the vertial country names to have a slant, moving the x axis lable to the bottom of the graph.
+There were things that I ideally would fix on Tableau but wasn't sure how to do yet, including changing the vertical country names to be slanted and moving the x axis lable to the bottom of the graph.

 ## Step four: Test the solution

-When getting feedback from my peers, I decided not to prompt them with any questions at first, but simply showing them the data visualization.
+When getting feedback from my peers, I decided not to prompt them with any questions at first, but simply show them the data visualization.
 My intention here was to make sure that my graphic could speak for itself.
 If questions naturally came up, I would immediately see which aspects could be improved.

 Once I recieved feedback (listed below in the table) I asked more specific questions, like:

 1) Is the title clear?
-2) Does the subtitle help add context?
+2) Does the subtitle help to add context?
 3) Would it be helpful to put an example of how to interpret the graphic in the comments at the bottom?
 Or does this mean that the graphic cannot speak for itself?
 4) Do the percentages confuse you?
 5) Are the axises clear?
 Should I switch them.

-Results:
+Peer feedback:

 | Interviewee | Feedback 1 | Feedback 2 |
 |-------------|------------|------------|